JackSzwergold/Preworn-Main/markdown/tutorials/Using an Ubuntu Linux Server 1.md

     sudo nano /etc/default/locale

-And just set the default `locale` setting for `LANG` by cutting & pasting the following into that file:
+And just set the default `locale` setting for `LANG` by cutting and pasting the following into that file:

     LANG="en_US.UTF-8"